Olympus E-M10 II vs Canon M100

 The Olympus OM-D E-M10 Mark II and the Canon EOS M100 are two digital cameras that were announced, respectively, in August 2015 and August 2017.
 Both the E-M10 II and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C (M100) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M10 II vs Canon M100

 An illustration of the physical size and weight of the Olympus E-M10 II and the Canon M100 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (27 percent) than the Olympus E-M10 II.
 Moreover, the M100 is markedly lighter (23 percent) than the E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the M100 are weather-sealed.